 When your body physically depends on drugs or alcohol, stopping use without medical supervision can lead to dangerous consequences.
 Potential negative effects, including seizures, vomiting, and depression, may occur, so proper management is vital.
 Oftentimes, the first step in safely starting the recovery process is a medical drug and alcohol detox.

 The Heroes’ Mile facility offers programs for veterans by veterans.
 All the staff at Heroes’ Mile have served in the armed forces, so they understand your addiction journey.
 Specifically, our detox program has four components:

 Your safety remains our number one priority.
-The entire veterans drug detox is performed over the course of 5 to 7 days under the supervision of addiction specialists, physicians, and mental health counselors.
-Additionally, the duration of treatment is based on an assessment by our staff and the individual needs of the veteran.
+The entire veterans drug detox is performed over the course of five to seven days under the supervision of addiction specialists, physicians, and mental health counselors.
+Additionally, the duration of substance abuse treatment is based on an assessment by our staff and the individual needs of the veteran.

 We understand that no two people have the exact same issues and assess the unique needs of every veteran during intake.
 Because of this, your detox plan is tailored to you, your health, and your current stage of addiction.

 As a veteran, your experience with addiction has largely been shaped by your experiences while serving.
 For example, veterans who served in Iraq and Afghanistan are more likely to suffer from PTS or post-traumatic stress disorder (PTSD), which can cause or worsen substance use disorder (SUD).
 Additionally, we take into account that female veterans are more likely to experience sexual assault, and that veterans with PTSD face unique challenges during addiction treatment.
 We take all of these factors into consideration both during detox and through our subsequent levels of care.